Writer/Director: BALBEER BAHI

-The script would probably have been shelved, like my many others: Filmmaking is a tough gig for everyone if you don’t come from the right side of the tracks.
-Except my daughter read the script, connected with it spectacularly from her youthful perspective, and insisting it was really relevant and I had to make it.
+The script would probably have been shelved: Filmmaking is a tough gig for everyone if you don’t come from the right side of the tracks.
+Except my daughter read the script, connected with it spectacularly from her youthful perspective, and insisting it was really relevant, that I had to make it.

 Fellow artists who read the script, equally exasperated with these stories of loss and pain within our community, generously offered to help.
 As so often we have done in theatre, a new transitory community formed, to participate in the telling of a story common to us all.

 Unable to reverse the tide as individuals, we instead stood together, locked arms, and shouted back at the storm that ravages our home.